Tips for Building a Parish Website

 Be concise.
 A rule of thumb is that a website should have 1/3 of the words that you would put in a booklet.

 Clear space is fine.
-Don’t cram stuff in all over the place, section out your website and make the information clear and easy to read.
+Do not cram material in all over the place, section out your website and make the information clear and easy to read.

 Give some thought to who in your parish will be responsible for updating certain elements.
-Accountability is important so you know certain areas don’t fall between the gaps.
+Accountability is important so you know certain areas do not fall between the gaps.

 Keeping your website up-to-date will make it a useful resource as well as being important to encourage people back time and again to view the content.